gootara-org/ios-image-util/README.md

 2015/06/03
 - To generate images by parallel processing.
-- Support to specify output subdirectory with the image set generator.
+- Supports to specify output subdirectory with the image set generator.
-- Support to drop multiple files to the image set generator. (gui mode only)
+- Supports to drop multiple files to the image set generator. (gui mode only)
 - Enable drag & drop on linux.

 2015/06/07
 - The XML property file is supported.
 (Other command-line options are stronger than property file)
-- Support to choose multiple files to the image set generator. (batch mode also)
+- Supports to choose multiple files to the image set generator. (batch mode also)
 - Apply same fix with the parallel processing.
 - Add menu bar.

+2015/07/19 - Version 2.0.0.0
+- Supports Image Sets with Size Class.
+- Restore last settings at the next startup.
+- Update checker is implemented. (very easy one)
+- And more.